 Advice from Dion Seminara, Principal Architect, dion seminara architecture

-It’s a little know fact that there is a temporary Brisbane planning provision which has allowed those people whose homes are situated in flood prone areas to raise the rooflines of their homes from the standard 8.5m to 9.5m.
+It’s a little-known fact that there is a temporary Brisbane planning provision which has allowed those people whose homes are situated in flood-prone areas to raise the roof lines of their homes from the standard 8.5m to 9.5m.